MatthijsKamstra/haxejs/haxejs/index.md

 ## Include Regular Javascript

-You do not need to change everything from Javascript to **haxe JS**: they can work together.
-You can reference Javascript untyped, or have extern classes to provide code completion for Javascript written outside of **haxe JS**.
+You do not need to change everything from Javascript to **Haxe JS**: they can work together.
+You can reference Javascript untyped, or have extern classes to provide code completion for Javascript written outside of **Haxe JS**.

 ## Free and Open Source

-**haxe JS** is free, and most of the libraries are MIT- or BSD-licensed.
+**Haxe JS** is free, and most of the libraries are MIT- or BSD-licensed.
 You can build non-profit or commercial projects without being encumbered by restrictive licenses, no attribution required.

 ## Use Popular Frameworks

-Using externs, **haxe JS** supports jQuery, and even more libraries through `haxelib`, like Enyo, Node.js, Jo or three.js.
+Using externs, **Haxe JS** supports [jQuery](http://lib.haxe.org/p/jQueryExtern/).
+And even more libraries through `Haxelib`, like [pixi.js](http://lib.haxe.org/p/pixijs/), [Create.js](http://lib.haxe.org/p/createjs/), [Node.js](http://lib.haxe.org/p/nodejs/), [howler.js](http://lib.haxe.org/p/howlerjs/) or three.js.